thereallinusrg/boars/README.md

 - Use EDR on all Chess Strings in a cell

 - Find Corridors
-  - Check for same Chess Strings
+  - Find highly frequented grid cells

 - Find similarly moving Boars
   - Check for Animals with low EDRs